Aðalstræti

 The Settlement Exhibition Aðalstræti

-TRUTH AND NARRATIVE is the title of the second lecture in the Tuesday Threads series, held at The Settlement Exhibition, Aðalstræti, on 29 April at 16:00.
+EMPATHFRIDGES: A STORY OF FREEDGES AND INVISIBLE FAMILY MEMBERS is the title of the third lecture in the Tuesday Threads series, held at The Settlement Exhibition, Aðalstræti, on 27 May at 16:00.
 Free entry – all are welcome!
 Please note: The lecture will be in Icelandic.
+This time, ethnologist Rakel Jónsdóttir will present her recent research on freedgess in Iceland.
+Freedges are shared refrigerators located outdoors in public spaces where anyone can bring food to put in the refrigerators and also pick up the food they want.

 Exhibitions